peterms2021/intuition/README.md

 14. Cleanup: Release video capture resources and close all windows with `cap.release()` and `cv2.destroyAllWindows()`.

-If you find this project useful, consider giving it a ⭐ on the repository.
-The creator, [Ajith Kumar M](https://github.com/ajitharunai), invested time and effort into comprehending and implementing this efficient real-time emotion monitoring solution.

-Sure, let's break down the code step by step:
+Let's break down the code step by step:

 1. Import required libraries: